radiantlogic-v8/documentation-new/documentation/sys-admin-guide/05-creating-virtual-views.md

 description: System Administration Guide
 ---

-## Directory Namespace Tab
+# Creating Virtual Views

 The RadiantOne namespace is managed from the Directory Namespace tab.
 New root naming contexts are configured and managed from here.
 A naming context can represent virtual views from LDAP, database or web service backends or local RadiantOne Universal Directory stores.
 For details, please see the RadiantOne Namespace Configuration Guide.

->[!note]
->The Directory Namespace tab is not accessible from follower-only cluster nodes.
+>[!note] The Directory Namespace tab is not accessible from follower-only cluster nodes.

 # Context Builder Tab